Black Friday → 40% OFF Annual Plans

 You need to give two people enough information about the other in as little time as possible.
 When you’re introducing someone, you’re talking about something you’re not as knowledgeable to talk about as the person you’re introducing.

-This template by The Muse does a great job of getting a conversation started, so both parties can get to know each other.
+This template does a great job of getting a conversation started, so both parties can get to know each other.

 3. Introducing someone to a new point of contact